-Usually, this occurs without the ability to contextualize what they are saying.
-Idioms may be a favorite to repeat, such as “You’re the apple of my eye,” but with little to no understanding of what the phrases mean.
-They may also take idioms literally, such as “It’s raining cats and dogs,” which may evoke fear or immense confusion.
+Usually, this occurs without the ability to contextualize what he/she are saying.
+For example, idioms are a favorite to repeat.
+A child might say “You’re the apple of my eye,” over and over with little to no understanding of what the phrase means.
+They may also take idioms literally.
+A cliché such as “It’s raining cats and dogs,” could evoke fear or immense confusion.

-Obsessive Compulsive Disorder, Anxiety, and Behavior
+Obsessive-Compulsive Disorder, Anxiety, and Behavior

 Sensory Processing Difficulties